devinepk/saga-one/README.md

 # SagaOne

-SagaOne is a turn-based online journal application.
+SagaOne is a turn-based shared journal application.
 You can create a journal, invite friends to join it, and take turns writing in it.
 The journal automatically passes from person to person after a set period of time.
 For example, you can create a journal that rotates to the next user every day, every week, or every month.

 Only the person who has the journal can read it.
 When it's your turn with a journal, you can write new entries, read previous entries, and even add comments to previous entries.